alireza787b/liquidLapse/README.md

 - **Logs & Status:**
   - Runtime logs are saved to `liquidLapseService.log`.
   - The status file (`liquidLapseService.status`) is updated each snapshot cycle with details such as the last execution time and the snapshot interval.

+- **AI Training Pipeline Integration:**
+  The sequence generation feature creates structured data ready for machine learning model training:
+  - Each sequence contains a series of chronological snapshots
+  - Price change data is included for both the sequence and prediction targets
+  - All data is structured in JSON format for easy consumption by ML frameworks
+  - Paths to both original and processed images are maintained for flexibility

 ---